Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

+\revAA{}{{\bf Independent simulation steps for each chunk:}} \revAA{}{To remove dependencies on the specific HAS algorithm in use (as these are still evolving), head movement prediction algorithm used (as the quality of these differ and some quickly are improving), and the long-term effects of a cache miss and other factors that may impact HAS performance (depending on algorithms used) over a longer period, we simulate each chunk of each video individually.} \revAA{}{We next describe how our simulations are done for the sliced viewport simulations.
+The general case naturally extends from this as per the above uncertainties and alternative chunk-selection algorithm.}

-\revrev{Based on the above assumptions, for each video, we then simulate 1,000 client viewing sequences with 32 clients.
-For one such sequence we then simulate the choices made by each client by for each chunk}{To obtain a hit rate estimate for a particular video and number of previous clients, we average results from 1,000 simulations, each with 32 randomly-ordered \revrev{clients}{users} sequentially viewing the video.
-Each client uses the \revrev{}{user} head movements recorded in our trace dataset for that \revrev{client}{user} when viewing the respective video.
-For each chunk prefetch request within each viewing, we} (i) draw a random capacity $C_{i,k}$ from the distribution $P_C(C)$, (ii) draw a random offset $\psi_{i,k}^{\epsilon}$ from the distribution $P_{\psi}(\psi)$, (iii) use the actual viewing direction $\psi_{i,k}$ that the \revrev{client}{user} \revrev{actually has}{has} at the start of the playback of the chunk and $\psi_{i,k}^{\epsilon}$ to determine the center tile used for the optimization, (iv) solve the above optimization problem using the $C_{i,k}$ and the distribution $P_n(n)$ (rotated by $\psi_{i,k}+\psi_{i,k}^{\epsilon}$), and (v) download the \revrev{determined tiles}{qualities of tiles} \revrev{determined by that}{for the chunk that are determined by the} optimization. \revrev{During the download of a set of tiles associated with a chunk, we}{To emulate the behavior of a cache, we} keep track of prior client requests for tiles of the same \revrev{chunk to emulate the behavior of a cache.}{chunk.} For our simulation we assume that the system always starts with an empty cache and measure how the hit rate (both in terms of tile objects and bytes delivered) changes as more and more \revrev{clients}{users} view the same video.
+To obtain a hit rate estimate for a particular video and number of previous clients, we average results from 1,000 simulations, each with 32 \revBB{randomly-ordered}{randomly ordered} users sequentially viewing the video.
+Each client uses the user head movements recorded in our trace dataset for that user when viewing the respective video.
+For each chunk prefetch request within each viewing, we (i) draw a random capacity $C_{i,k}$ from the distribution $P_C(C)$, (ii) draw a random offset $\psi_{i,k}^{\epsilon}$ from the distribution $P_{\psi}(\psi)$, (iii) use the actual viewing direction $\psi_{i,k}$ that the user has at the start of the playback of the chunk and $\psi_{i,k}^{\epsilon}$ to determine the center tile used for the optimization, (iv) solve the above optimization problem using the $C_{i,k}$ and the distribution $P_n(n)$ (rotated by $\psi_{i,k}+\psi_{i,k}^{\epsilon}$), and (v) download the qualities of tiles for the chunk that are determined by the optimization.
+To emulate the behavior of a cache, we keep track of prior client requests for tiles of the same chunk.
+For our simulation we assume that the system always starts with an empty cache and measure how the hit rate (both in terms of tile objects and bytes delivered) changes as more and more users view the same video.